Claire Peacock: Storylines

 In 2008, Claire and Ashley begin experiencing financial difficulties.
 In a bid to reduce costs, Claire agrees to a house swap with Sally Webster (Sally Dynevor).
-Contention arises, however, when Claire believes Sally has manipulated the estate agent into overvaluing the Websters' house, while undervaluing their house.
-The two families live together temporarily, when a wiring fault means that the Peacocks have to move out while it is repaired.
+Contention arises, however, when Claire believes Sally has manipulated the estate agent into overvaluing the Websters' house while undervaluing their house.
+The two families live together temporarily when a wiring fault means that the Peacocks have to move out while it is repaired.
 Claire and Sally fall out when Claire discovers vintage Beatles programmes in the attic of the Websters' former home, and sells them for £7,000.
 Sally throws the Peacocks out, and the family go to live with Claire's mother Yvonne Casey (Yvonne O'Grady).
-However, Kevin (Michael Le Vell) and Ashley remain on good terms and Ashley and Claire move into the Websters' old home again.
-Sally and Claire are seen talking in March 2009 and the feud seemed to have been forgotten.
+However, Kevin (Michael Le Vell) and Ashley remain on good terms, and Ashley and Claire move into the Websters' old home again.
+Sally and Claire are seen talking in March 2009, and the feud seemed to have been forgotten.

 In July 2009, Claire and Ashley go through marital difficulties and Claire collapses.
-She is found by Lloyd Mullaney (Craig Charles) and rushed to hospital where it is revealed that she has had a miscarriage, and discovers that she had been three months pregnant.
+She is found by Lloyd Mullaney (Craig Charles) and rushed to the hospital, where it is revealed that she has had a miscarriage, and discovers that she had been three months pregnant.
 Ashley is heartbroken as doctors discover that she also had a potentially fatal blood clot on her lung.
 However, she soon recovers.
-During her recovery, Claire, fearful of her post natal depression reoccurring, decides not to have any more children and insists Ashley have a vasectomy.
-He eventually agrees and has the operation on his second trip to the clinic as last-minute nerves overwhelmed him the first time.
+During her recovery, Claire, fearful of her postnatal depression reoccurring, decides not to have any more children and insists that Ashley have a vasectomy.
+He eventually agrees and has the operation on his second trip to the clinic, as last-minute nerves overwhelmed him the first time.

 After this, Claire becomes extremely active in the local community.
-She organizes a street fair in the summer of 2009 which goes well until Joshua is rushed to hospital, following an allergic reaction to a wasp sting.
+She organises a street fair in the summer of 2009, which goes well until Joshua is rushed to the hospital, following an allergic reaction to a wasp sting.
 Claire feels guilty as she had ignored Joshua's earlier complaints of pain, but he soon recovers.
 That winter she develops a close yet unlikely friendship with Becky McDonald (Katherine Kelly), despite their initial dislike due to Becky's stepdaughter, Amy Barlow's (Amber Chadwick) use of bad language in front of Joshua and Freddie.
 Together with Becky and John Stape (Graeme Hawley), they organise a pantomime of Cinderella shortly before Christmas 2009, which features Claire in the title role, Steve McDonald (Simon Gregson) as Prince Charming and Becky as Dandini.
 This too is very successful, apart from when Claire's concerns for Amy are illustrated when, on stage, she becomes star struck and, instead of singing, says a swear word.